-The heightened inflammatory cascade in chronic kidney disease (CKD) has been reported to be the main bases upon which the poor quality of life (QOL), increased morbidity and mortality rates are hinged, compared with disease conditions preceding CKD such as hypertension, diabetes.
-The prevalence of hypertension and CKD (particularly predialysistic) is reported to be higher in males and this has been attributed to their higher responsiveness to the sympathetic, renin angiotensin and aldosterone system (RAAS) stimulation and lesser responsiveness to sympathetic and RAAS inhibition [4] Testosterone induces a dose-dependent apoptotic damages in the renal tubules in addition to the alteration of the glomerular microstructural and hemodynamic pattern as it reported that castration and other conditions that reduces androgenic activity are associated with a lower risk of CKD, lesser proteinuria and slowing of CKD progression [5]
+The heightened inflammatory cascade in chronic kidney disease (CKD) has been reported to be the main bases upon which the poor quality of life (QOL), increased morbidity and mortality rates are hinged, compared with disease preceding CKD such as hypertension and diabetes.
+The prevalence of hypertension and CKD (particularly predialysis) is reported to be higher in males and this has been attributed to their higher responsiveness to the sympathetic, renin angiotensin and aldosterone system (RAAS) stimulation and lesser responsiveness to sympathetic and RAAS inhibition [4] Testosterone induces a dose-dependent apoptotic damages in the renal tubules in addition to the alteration of the glomerular microstructural and hemodynamic pattern as its reported that castration and other conditions that reduces androgenic activity are associated with a lower risk of CKD, lesser proteinuria and slowing of CKD progression [5]

 The differential immune response in acute and chronic inflammatory states tends to be related more to the leucocytes, neutrophils and monocytes.
-While lymphocytes are increased in many recurrent inflammatory conditions, they are suppressed in chronic diseases associated with debilitating courses.
-This may explain the higher lymphocyte count in Africans compared to Caucasians as the former have higher exposure to recurrent acute infective and stressful stimulants.
-A positive association has been reported between estrogens and inflammatory markers [6].
-The leucocyte count, the neutrophil, neutrophil-lymphocyte ratio and progesterone are also reported to be higher peri-ovulation and through the luteal phase of the menstrual flow.

-The reduction in the quality of sleep in the peri-menstrual period is adduced to the lower concentration of estrogens considering the suppressive role of estrogens on the pineal gland [7]

-The NLR is reported to be elevated in both AKI\-and CKD, having a positive relationship with both.
+While lymphocytes are increased in many recurrent inflammatory condition, they are suppressed in chronic diseases associated with debilitating courses.
+This may explain the higher lymphocyte count in Africans compared to Caucasians as the former have higher rates of exposure to recurrent acute infective and stressful stimulants.
+A positive association has been reported between estrogens and inflammatory markers [6] The leucocyte count, the neutrophil, neutrophil-lymphocyte ratio and progesterone are also reported to be higher peri-ovulation and through the luteal phase of the menstrual flow.
+The reduction in the quality of sleep in the peri-menstrual period is adduced to the lower concentration of estrogens considering the suppressive role of estrogens on the pineal gland [7] The NLR is reported to be elevated in both AKI and CKD, having a positive relationship with both.
 Elevated NLR in AKI could be predictive of poor treatment outcome and death.
-A greater increase of NLR in AKI could be predictive of sepsis, progression to CKD and, mortality but in conditions is rarely reported, we studied the NLR in AKI and CKD and assess gender associations in both.
-The aim is not clearly stated.
+A greater increase of NLR in AKI could be predictive of sepsis, progression to CKD and, mortality but in